 I have always loved capturing memories through photography.
 As a child, I remember using my first camera to take photos of my friends and family, which I would cut up to make collages that I hung on the walls of my bedroom.
 I took my first photography class in high school and acquired my first SLR camera that had once belonged to my great-grandmother, a Canon TX (circa 1975 and older than me).
 It was during this time that I developed my skills as a photographer, learning the techniques of developing film and printing photos in a dark room and nurturing my eye for design.
 I was passionate about photography and spent endless hours in the darkroom that my step dad created in a small room in the basement.
 Going against the advice of my high school photography teacher, I followed a completely different career path.
 In college, I tried out mechanical engineering but eventually majored in Spanish.
-Soon after, I completed a Master’s degree in Education and have been teaching Spanish since 2001.
+Soon after, I completed a Master’s degree in Education and had a career as a Spanish teacher for 15 years.

 However, I never stopped taking photos and I have always loved the way creating art through photography makes me feel.

 When I moved to Milwaukee, I began taking photos of friends and their families as favors, simply because I loved to do it and perhaps because they thought I had the eye for it.
 The more I nurtured that eye, the more I began to look at everything around me as if I were taking a photo.
 I loved watching the way light dances at dusk and shadows fall under the treetops.
 I was always looking at the world through my lens, contemplating how I could compose and capture each moment.
 After having my own children it seemed my camera lived in my hands, and I also began to practice the technical side of digital photography and photo editing.
 I stayed up until all hours, studying and practicing, until I arrived at the point where I felt like I could proudly share my artistic vision with others.
 I officially founded my photography business in 2010 and made it my full-time career in 2015.